-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") (Appendix 10 to the Listing Rules) as a code of conduct regarding Directors' securities transactions.
+The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") (Appendix 10 (which has been renumbered to Appendix C3 with effect from 31 December 2023) to the Listing Rules) as a code of conduct regarding Directors' securities transactions.
 All Directors confirmed in writing that they have complied with the Model Code throughout the year.
 The Company has also established written guidelines on employees' securities transactions.
 Relevant employees are required to obtain written preclearance before initiating a securities transaction during the blackout period.